deweyjose/rustling/README.md

 ## Game Play

-It's easy - use the key pad to navigate and add more shapes to the grid.
+It's easy - use the key pad to navigate and add more patterns to the grid.
 - up, down, left and right keys
 - tab and back-tab (shift+tab)